 For many travelers, it’s not a vacation unless you can bring your dog to Mexico…the complete family journey.
 Fortunately, it is possible to bring your dog to Mexico and safely return with him/her to the United States.
-For the latest updates regarding pets, you can visit the of the United States or the Mexican Consulate.
-There are, however, some stipulations pet owners must keep in mind.
+For the latest updates regarding pets, you can visit the or the Mexican Consulate.
+There are, however, some stipulations of the United Statespet owners must keep in mind.

 Current law states that pet owners may Drive into Mexico with their pets as long as they are in good health.
 Pets must be at least 3 months old, and in good health but since 2020 there is no longer a document or certificate that must be checked in at the border.

 It’s a good idea to bring records of your pet’s health record in case they need medical attention.
 Have the vaccination records handy, and any other allergies or pre-existing condition documents available just in case.
 Mexico no longer requires the formal documents from the vet, but upon return to the U.S. they will check him/her.
 The U.S. requires that your pet must have current vaccinations (within 30-365 days).
 If the time has elapsed so that your pet is not up-to-date with its vaccinations it will be quarantined for a period of thirty days.
 Pet owners may select a quarantine site for their pets.
 Upon re-entering, the pet owner must have their pet vaccinated within four days; however, the pet must still remain in quarantine for a full thirty days.